clojens/pedaalemmer/README.md

 ===========

-![The Pedal Bin and Pedestal in Copenhagen](resources/assets/images/pedestal-pedal-bin-caption.jpg) *Pedestal and Pedal Bin during happier times, in Copenhagen*
+![The Pedal Bin and Pedestal in Copenhagen](resources/assets/images/pedestal-pedal-bin-caption.jpg)

+*Pedestal and Pedal Bin during happier times*

 ## What is this?